rebus-org/Rebus/README.md

 	var endpointMapper = new AppConfigBasedEndpointMapper();

-Lastly, figure out how to `ISerializeMessages` - e.g.
+Lastly, figure out how to `ISerializeMessages` - at the moment there's only `JsonMessageSerializer`:

 	var serializer = new JsonMessageSerializer();